Kirpan: United Kingdom

-England and Wales

-As a bladed article, possession of a kirpan without valid reason in a public place would be illegal under section 139 of the Criminal Justice Act 1988.
-However, there is a specific defence for a person charged to prove that he carries it for "religious reasons".
+As a bladed article, possession of a bladed article in a public place is illegal under section 139 of the Criminal Justice Act 1988, but there is a specific defence for a person charged to prove that he carries it for "religious reasons".
 There is an identical defence to the similar offence (section 139A) which relates to carrying bladed articles on school grounds.
 The official list of prohibited items at the London 2012 Summer Olympics venues prohibited all kinds of weapons, but explicitly allowed the kirpan.

-Scotland

 Similar provisions exist in Scots law with section 49 of the Criminal Law (Consolidation) (Scotland) Act 1995 making it an offence to possess a bladed or pointed article in a public place.
 A defence exists under s.49(5)(b) of the act for pointed or bladed articles carried for religious reasons.
 Section 49A of the same act creates the offence of possessing a bladed or pointed article in a school, with s.49A(4)(c) again creating a defence when the article is carried for religious reasons.

+After 18-year-old University of Southampton student Henry Nowak was murdered on 3 December 2025, and his Sikh killer was sentenced on 1 June 2026, there was increased debate in the United Kingdom around whether the carrying of kirpans in public should be legal.
+Independent (Note: McMurdock was elected in the 2024 United Kingdom general election as a Reform UK MP, but subsequently left the party in July 2025 to sit as an Independent MP.)
+MP James McMurdock asked Prime Minister Keir Starmer about the carrying of kirpans in Prime Minister's Questions on 11 June 2026.